 Deadline says the series is currently called The Lost Years and will look at what Jesus was up to between the ages of 13 and 30.
 The series will also reportedly fit into the horror genre as it explores “a theory about Jesus’ origins as an exorcist.”

 Given the pedigree of everyone involved, this could easily be very schlocky (“Jesus The Teenage Demon Slayer,” as Matthew Archbold puts it).
-And yet I can’t help thinking that performing exorcisms was a major part of Jesus’ ministry, and it’s possible the Jesus-movie genre hasn’t paid as much attention to that side of him as it could.
+And yet I can’t help thinking that performing exorcisms was a big part of Jesus’ ministry, and that the Jesus-movie genre probably hasn’t paid as much attention to that side of him as it could.

-The checklist at the back of the latest edition of W. Barnes Tatum’s Jesus at the Movies indicates that nine of the seventeen films profiled in there include at least one exorcism, though to be honest, only four scenes spring readily to my mind.
+The checklist in the latest edition of W. Barnes Tatum’s Jesus at the Movies indicates that nine of the seventeen films profiled in there include at least one exorcism.

 First, there is the scene from Franco Zeffirelli’s Jesus of Nazareth (1977) from which the picture at the top of this post is taken.
 The way Robert Powell’s Jesus says “Leave him” to the demon is quite striking, and is the primary reason why I thought of that scene first.
 Here is how the film shows Jesus himself in that scene:

 The second film that comes to mind is a film that Tatum doesn’t even include in his checklist: the animated film The Miracle Maker (2000), which may be the only film I can think of that incorporates the biblical back-story to Mary Magdalene — that Jesus cast seven demons out of her — without also making her a prostitute as per the later western tradition.
 The scene where Jesus heals Mary Magdalene includes a brilliant segue through several kinds of hand-drawn animation (which signifies her subjective state of mind) to stop-motion animation (which signifies objective reality):